andrewSmellz/CartinaText/README.md

 ### a turing complete stack based programming language
 **file extension is .ct**

+**to execute code run the following in terminal** `python cartina.py example.ct`    replace example.ct with name of CartinaText program you are interpreting

 currently no support for multiple operations in 1 line ie `print pop` will not pop a value and will instead print "pop"